alli959/Hugbunadarverkefni1/SpringBootMVC/README.md

 allows for dynamic pages.
 It handles the backend with MVC pattern and easy to use annotations, and interfaces to a repository of our choice, in this instance, an in memory database.
 When the application is running, you can go to [http://localhost:8080/postit](http://localhost:8080/postit) for a demonstration for this tech stack.

-It's a simple postit application where an user writes a _name_ and a _note_ and posts it to a list.
+It's a simple postit application where an users writes a _name_ and a _note_ and posts it to a list.
 All users posts will be visible with name and note.

-It's also possible to see notes from certain users by going to the url  [http://localhost:8080/postit/username](http://localhost:8080/postit/username) where _username_ is the name of the user you want to see the postit notes from.
+It's also possible to see notes from certain users by going to the url  [http://localhost:8080/postit/username](http://localhost:8080/postit/username) where _username_ is the name of the users you want to see the postit notes from.

 ### Where can I find help ?
 In case of any questions, please refer to the "Spring Boot Intro" slides in the HBV501G Verkefni folder on Ugla, or contact your tutor.